We reject proposals to introduce mandatory registration and monitoring of electively home educated children on the following grounds.

 Parents who are monitored by local authorities become fearful of using any methods that don’t look like school-based learning, even when they can clearly see the advantages of those approaches to their child’s well-being and learning.
 This means that they are likely to be hindered from providing what they know is the best approach for the child to education because they adjust the provision to the expectations of those who are monitoring the education.

 Alan Thomas and Harriet Pattison, UK experts in self-directed education, gave evidence at the Badman hearing that monitoring makes self-directed education impossible.
-Recent research from New South Wales, has found that increased regulation results in poorer learning and reduced well-being, especially for those with special needs.

 Proposals to introduce mandatory registration and share data of home educated children are not lawful